Ogun Calls for Vigilance as NYSC Member Dies of Lassa Fever

 James Sowole in Abeokuta

-The Ogun State Government has confirmed a case of Lassa fever, officially declaring an outbreak in the state.
+The Ogun State Government has confirmed a case of Lassa fever in the state, officially declaring an outbreak in the state.

-Commissioner for Health, Dr. Tomi Coker, in a press statement, disclosed that the index case was a 25-year-old female National Youth Service Corps (NYSC) member who fell ill while in Ondo State and was brought to a secondary health facility in Ijebu North Local Government Area on March 18, 2025, saying the individual sadly passed away the same day.
+The state Commissioner for Health, Dr. Tomi Coker, in a statement disclosed that the index case was a 25-year-old female National Youth Service Corps (NYSC) member who fell ill while in Ondo State and was brought to a secondary health facility in Ijebu North Local Government Area on March 18, 2025, saying the individual sadly passed away the same day.

 Coker assured residents that the Ogun State Government is actively managing the situation, adding that the Ministry of Health and the Rapid Response Team in Ijebu North East had intensified surveillance, community engagement, and mobilisation to ensure an effective response.